-Reference ■ GP-PRO/PBIII for Windows Device/PLC Connection Manual DATA LENGTH/STOP BIT
+Reference GP-PRO/PBIII for Windows Device/PLC Connection Manual DATA LENGTH/STOP BIT

-For data communication, the DATA LENGTH must be set up as 7-bit or 8-bit data, and set up also the STOP BIT as either a 1-bit or 2-bit value.
+For data communication, the DATA LENGTH must be set up as 7-bit or 8-bit data.
+Also, the STOP BIT must be designated as either a 1-bit or 2-bit value.